 April 18, 2019

 We are disciplined; focused on the facts, fundamentals and long-term trends most relevant to your investments.
-Our outlook remains bullish and we are confident that your portfolio is well positioned.Morse Asset Management Investment Team
+Our outlook remains bullish.

 Robert P. Morse, Robert B. Morse, Jian Wang, James Cushing